 If you’ve followed Diabetes Meal Plans for sometime now, you’re probably well aware that we encourage a low carb diabetic diet.
 If you’re new to our community, now you know. 😉

-Over the years it’s been pretty common practice that doctors and dietitians recommend a low fat, high carb diet.
+Over the years it’s been pretty common practice that people with type 2 diabetes and prediabetes were recommended a low fat, high carb diet.
 The American Diabetes Association (ADA) still recommends 45-60 grams of carbs per meal.
 That’s a lot!

 At least it’s come down a bit from the 75 grams they were recommending just last year!

-On the lower spectrum you’re looking at around 165 grams/ day once you include the 15 gram snacks they often suggest.
+On the lower spectrum of carb intake you’d be looking at around 165 grams/ day once you include the 15 gram snacks they often suggest.
 On the upper spectrum, you’re looking at a whopping 210 grams carbs per day.

 If that’s how much you’re eating and wondering why you can’t lower your blood sugar… well… it could be the amount of carbs you’re eating.